Bill To Protect Mueller Investigation Approved By Senate Judiciary Committee

 Last week, McConnell vowed not to bring the legislation up for a vote.

-"This is not necessary, there's no indication that Mueller is going to be fired," McConnell said in a Fox News interview, adding, "We'll not be having this on the floor of the Senate."
+"This is not necessary; there's no indication that Mueller is going to be fired," McConnell said in a Fox News interview, adding, "We'll not be having this on the floor of the Senate."

-Similarly, House Speaker Paul Ryan, R-Wis., said recently on NBC's Meet the Press that such a bill was not "necessary."
+Similarly, House Speaker Paul Ryan, R-Wis., said recently on NBC's Meet the Press that such a bill was not necessary.

 "I don't think [Trump] is going to fire Mueller," said Ryan.